CS257-S25/team-project-d/README.md

 After deleting all of these files, we ensured none of the newer code was dependent on them, and checked that every method was functional in its intended way.

+We also deleted a few functions from app.py that relied on the user typing in specific urls that users didn't really have to type anymore due to new front end features.
+Because of this, they were not really being used anymore and were dead code.

 **TD5: Front-End Design Improvements**
 Usability Issue: Unecessary/Useless form
 Page where change was made: compare_form.html